Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Empirical Assessment Examining Early Automobile Adoption

-\autoref{fig:counties} plots the resulting data, revealing substantial variation in the levels of vehicle adoption across counties.\footnote{In these exercises, we study "Total Vehicles", which, if not directly reported, we define as the sum of harmonized "Automobiles" and "Trucks" columns, less "Trailers" when present.
-If the LLM pipeline returns duplicate county-year readings (because of overlap in sources), we systematically select a single value, prioritizing consistency across document vintages and removing infeasible rates (see Appendix~\ref{sec:duplicates} for full details).} This figure also reports the population weighted mean of the LLM-based data and compares it to the mean vehicle adoption rate in the U.S. (from Federal Highway Administration, Highway Statistics, table MV-201).
-The mean LLM-base value closely tracks the national mean.
+\autoref{fig:counties} plots the number of total vehicles per capita across counties and years, revealing substantial variation in the levels of vehicle adoption across counties.
+This figure also reports the population weighted mean of the LLM-based data and compares it to the mean vehicle adoption rate in the U.S. (from Federal Highway Administration, Highway Statistics, table MV-201).
+The mean LLM-based value closely tracks the national mean.
 This shows that the pipeline is reasonably accurate in aggregate and suggests that the observed sample of states is broadly representative of the nation.